 We update and modify this list often, as new research comes available.
 We recommend choosing a brand and sticking with it until 6+ months, unless you are seeing other health issues (not just knuckling, but severe gut issues and allergies).

-Some brands that meet the requirements:
+We’ve listed some brands that meet the analysis requirements below.

 Nutrisource Large Breed Puppy or Adult

 Diamond Naturals Large Breed